USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 **Step 3-6: Create New Control Strategies.**  To create a new control strategy, click the `New` button in the Control Strategy Manager.
 The **Create New Control Strategy** window will appear with a text box to name the new strategy.
 Enter a name that is different from any of the existing control strategies (e.g., **Least Cost 2017 NOx Example**) and then click `OK`.

-An **Edit Control Strategy** window for your newly created strategy will appear (Figure {@fig:edit_control_strategy_window}).
+An **Edit Control Strategy** window for your newly created strategy will appear in Figure {@fig:edit_control_strategy_window}.
 The window has five tabs: Summary, Inventories, Measures, Constraints, and Outputs.
-This window and how to fill in the information on these tabs is discussed in more detail in [Section](#inputs_to_control_strategies_section).
+This window and how to fill in the information on these tabs is discussed in more detail in [Section 4](#Inputs4).

 <a id=edit_control_strategy_window></a>